 - Experience in abseiling (the main falls is a little more technical)

-- 150m rope for the large falls (if halving the rope)
+- 150m rope for the large falls (if halving the rope) or 70m if using a Fiddle Stick, Smooth Operator, or other device.

-- Belay or Rappel Devices
+- Belay/Rappel Devices

 - Helmet (optional)